-As summer winds down, many Michiganders are reluctantly facing the harsh reality of winter.
+As the warmer weather winds down, many Michiganders are reluctantly facing the harsh reality of winter.
 Like it or not, it’s coming – and it’s time to prepare.

 For those with vacation homes and cottages, there’s some extra care involved when getting ready for winter.